Key Takeaway

 - Location: Oxford, England

-- Notable Alumni: R.R.
-Tolkien, Malala Yousafzia, Stephen Hawking (plus: 27 Nobel laureates and 28 UK prime ministers!)
+- Notable Alumni: Mala Yousafzia (activist), R.R.
+Tolkien (author), Stephen Hawking (physicist), plus 27 Nobel laureates and 28 UK prime ministers!

-The University of Oxford started in England with small academic gatherings, and then grew into one of the most famous universities in the world.
-Its historic buildings, libraries, and museums attract students and scholars from everywhere.
+The University of Oxford started in England with small academic gatherings.
+Then, it grew into one of the most famous universities in the world.
+Its historic buildings, libraries, and museums attract students and scholars everywhere.

-Oxford began with subjects like theology, philosophy, and law, but today it offers just about everything.
-It’s known for its world-class research, top-notch teaching, and its unique setup of 39 colleges, each with its own traditions and community.
-If you’ve heard of any university, chances are it’s Oxford!
+Oxford began with subjects like theology and law.
+But today it offers just about everything.
+It’s known for its world-class research, top-notch teaching, and its unique setup of 39 colleges.
+Each one has its own traditions and community.

 5. UNIVERSITY OF PARIS (LA SORBONNE)